MBA Business Analytics Career, Salary, Job, Eligibility, Fees – 2023

 3. Artificial Intelligence and Machine Learning:

 The world is well aware of the capabilities of AI, and the imagination of sci-fi movies that we used to talk about is here.
 Today, you can get a 99% precise answer to all your most complex questions within a snap, and this is all possible thanks to AI and software trained on ML programs.
+Also in electric vehicles AI and ML programs are widly used.
 Many Gen Z’s today are scared that AI is gonna take their job but always remember

 AI will not take your Job the Person using AI will